Hell House LLC: Hell House LLC III: Lake of Fire

 Hell House LLC III: Lake of Fire was released as a Shudder exclusive on September 19, 2019.
+The film is the third installment of the series.
 The film is styled as a documentary following Russell Wynn, a wealthy and mysterious entrepreneur who wants the Abaddon Hotel to serve as the location for an immersive theater experience called "Insomnia" based on Faust.
 Although aware of the location's history, he is keen to proceed with the venture despite others warning him of ongoing and frightening supernatural events.
 This prompts the documentary team to investigate Russell's past and the prior two events, uncovering new footage that implies Russell was involved with or was monitoring events.
 When opening night arrives chaos ensues.
 However, Russell manages to wrestle Tully and overcome him before he can kill or take any other innocent lives.
 The following day one of the documentary crew muses that Russell was likely an angel sent back to defeat Tully and bring an end to his evil plans.
 Before the film ends, Russell manages to bring back the spirits of the original crew who died in the house, telling them that they are free from the evil but that the house still holds them captive.
 The song "Running Away" by the Pittsburgh based band "Post Traumatik" was used during the bar scene.

 Film School Rejects was critical of the movie, stating that it was "an ambitious stab at closing out a horror trilogy, but as much as that’s an accomplishment worth celebrating the end result is an unfortunate disappointment.
 Still, fans of the first two — or even the first one — might find some worthwhile closure in the final swan song of the Abaddon Hotel."
 The film holds a rating of 14% on Rotten Tomatoes, based on 7 reviews.